AxewBoTX/dotfiles/UbuntuSetup.md

 6. Restart Your Computer
 7. Either open **Ubuntu** straight up by searching it or open it through Windows Terminal.
 8. Setup your profile and follow the next steps.

+## WSL(Other Drive)
+1. Make a folder called **WSL** in whichever directory you want.
+2. Make a another folder and name it to the name of distro that you want to install.
+3. Go to [this](https://learn.microsoft.com/en-us/windows/wsl/install-manual#downloading-distributions) page and download whichever distro you want.
+4. Extract the downloaded file.
+You will see many files, just extract the the file with **x64** in its name into a new folder.
+5. Go into the new folder and make sure there is a .exe file in it, if there isnt you messed up somwehere, dont worry try again.
+6. If there is a .exe file then cut all the contents of that folder and paste it in the distro folder in WSL directory that you created.
+7. Now just click the .exe and wait untill it installs.
+8. After its installed just setup your profile and follow the next steps.

 ## Ubuntu
 - Run following commands to update all the packages:-